GENEWIZ Posters

 Clinical Validation of a Haplotyped Whole Genome Sequencing Assay Using PacBio HiFi Sequencing

-Long-reads enable detection of challenging variants and allows for haplotyping, which may be especially critical in rare disease.
+Long reads enable detection of challenging variants and allow for haplotyping, which may be especially critical in rare disease.
 Here we report the validation of a clinical long-read whole genome sequencing (WGS) assay for the comprehensive genome-wide detection and phasing of SNVs and INDELs.
 This validated long-read WGS assay overcomes key limitations of short-read technologies, enabling comprehensive genome-wide detection and phasing of all variant classes.

 Direct Detection and Counting of Trinucleotide Repeat Expansion Using CRISPR-Cas9 and PacBio HiFi Sequencing

 Here we describe a novel PCR-free CRISPR-Cas9 approach combined with long-read PacBio® sequencing for characterizing trinucleotide repeat expansions.
-By overcoming limitations of traditional techniques, this approach paves the way for improved understanding of the genotype-phenotype and molecular basis of neurological and developmental disorders caused by repeat expansions.
+By overcoming limitations of traditional techniques, this approach paves the way for improved understanding of genotype-phenotype relationships and the molecular basis of neurological and developmental disorders caused by repeat expansions.

 Harnessing the Power of Multiomics from Fresh and Fixed Patient Sample Characterization